 A fast-growing, pyramidal, small yellow magnolia with cup-shaped, yellow flowers.
 These open progressively from late April, for about a month, at the same time as the foliage, and on opening have a slight greenish tinge to the base of the tepals.
 7m.
 USDA 4a-8b.

 Raised in 1997 by David Leach in Ohio, this is a small, upright magnolia tree that is slow to establish but is eventually fast growing.
 It produces tulip-shaped, yellow flowers over several weeks both before and with the foliage during April.
 Needs a sunny site for best colour.
 5m.

 Magnolia x brooklynensis ‘Hattie Carthan’

 A large, multi-stemmed shrub with goblet-shaped flowers that have streaks of pink on the outside.
 These open with the foliage over several weeks from late April.
-Raised by Doris Stone at Brooklyn Botanic Garden.
+This yellow magnolia was raised by Doris Stone at Brooklyn Botanic Garden.
 5m.
 USDA 4a-8b.

 Magnolia ‘Yellow Lantern’

 Phil Savage bred this small, fastigiate tree with large, tulip-shaped, lemon-yellow flowers.
-These are flushed with pink at the base and appear before foliage in mid April then last for several weeks.
+The yellow magnolia flowers are flushed with pink at the base and appear before foliage in mid April then last for several weeks.
 Shows great promise as a street tree.
 7m.
 RHS H6, USDA 4a-8b.